-Developed as part of implementing the Clean Air project, an integrated plan for the City of Omsk includes efforts to reduce emissions of pollutants.
+Developed as part of implementing the Clean Air project, an integrated plan includes action to reduce emissions of pollutants.

-The participants of the Omsk Integrated Plan include: Omsk Administration, the Federal Ob-Irtysh Weather Control and Environmental Monitoring Service and Omsk's largest companies such as the city's oil refinery, the TGK-11 heating energy provider, Omsk Carbon Group, Omsk Rubber, Omsk Tire, Omsk Polypropylene Plant, the Omsk RTS heating energy provider, First Cargo Company, Saturn and Omsktransmash.
+The participants of the Integrated Plan include: Omsk Administration, the Federal Ob-Irtysh Weather Control and Environmental Monitoring Service and Omsk's largest companies such as the city's oil refinery, the TGK-11 heating energy provider, Omsk Carbon Group, Omsk Rubber, Omsk Tire, Omsk Polypropylene Plant, the Omsk RTS heating energy provider, First Cargo Company, Saturn and Omsktransmash.
+The Clean Air project is being implemented in accordance with Federal Law of 26 July 2019 N 195-FZ.

-- Local self-government authorities;

-- The presence regions' population;

-- Suppliers and contractors;

-- Educational institutions;

-- Research community;

-- The mass media

-- The Clean Air project is being implemented in accordance with Federal Law of 26 July 2019 N 195-FZ.
 In a bid to reduce the level of air pollution in 12 approved industrial cities, there is an experiment to establish quotas for pollutant emissions (with the exception of radioactive substances) into the air based on air pollution summary calculations.

-- With summary calculations and health risks assessments completed for every city involved, a list of priority pollutants was determined for every area under the experiment.
+With summary calculations and health risks assessments completed for every city involved, a list of priority pollutants was determined in Omsk for every area under the experiment.

-- Quotas (maximum allowable quantities for harmful substances to be emitted) were set for the participant companies, with deadlines set for reporting on efforts to stay within the quotas.
+Quotas (maximum allowable quantities for harmful substances to be emitted) were set for the participant companies, with deadlines established for reporting on efforts to stay within the quotas.
 In 2021, Omsk Carbon Group OOO also had quotas specifying the allowed value of emissions which should be maintained by taking approved emission reduction measures.